SPY HILL Research Spy-Hill.net

 Additional notes

-You don't actually need the tarball to get started.
+You don't actually need check out the whole directory from CVS to get started.
 You can just put the code in the file hello.C in the apps directory, and then edit the Makefile to change "1sec" to "hello" everywhere and it will build.

-But you will want the templates and other files in the tarball to get the application to run on your BOINC project.
+But you will want the templates and other files in the CVS directory to get the application to run on your BOINC project.

 I'd like to suggest to the BOINC developers that they make this change in their distribution of BOINC: Replace 1sec with hello.
 The 1sec app does not work (when run under BOINC).
 When we first started learning BOINC we were distracted into trying to get it to run, until we figured out that it does not use the proper API.
 I see 1sec is mainly used for the test suite, so if it is to be kept then maybe move it to the test/ directory.